osbuild/guides/cloud-dot-redhat/src/stage/image-builder-access.md

 6. Click "Create".

-The account is now sucessfully created.
+The account is now successfully created.